codeface-io/CheatSheets/Git Cheat Sheet.md

 ### Shell Commands

-Have a look at [this shell customization script](shell-customization-scripts/make-the-shell-great-again.sh).
-It offers some conveniences for git.
+Have a look at the shell customization scripts in [Mac Stack](https://github.com/codeface-io/mac-stack).
+They offer some conveniences for git.

-You could "install" such a script file by loading it in ~/.zshrc via `source /path/to/my/shell-customization-script`.

-The script offers two major conveniences:
+The scripts offer two major conveniences:

 1. A function to add, commit and push all unstaged changes like so: